mcyee/project-euler/p003/largestprimefactor.md

 Find the largest prime factor of the given number.

+## Fourth Algorithm (Solution)

+Start at 2, and increment by one.
+Let `quotient` be `n` and divide it as many times as possible by the current number.
+When the current number is `quotient`, stop. `quotient` is the largest prime factor.

 ## Thoughts

 * Is there a way to skip numbers the bigger the factor becomes, to shorten the list of factors/testing for divisibility?